 If you are using a routine that is based on a published algorithm, then you should reference the appropriate publication that is cited in the man pages.

 Two good online resources are:

 If you are using the Fortran version of SHTOOLS, the output is typically in the form of an ASCII raster file.
 These can be read by any standard graphics package, such as the free unix-based command line software GMT.

-If the command make all (or make all2 or make all3) results in compilation errors
+If the command make fortran (or make fortran-mp) results in compilation errors

 - Verify that you have the latest release of SHTOOLS.

 - Perform a make clean and try again.

 - Go to the SHTOOLS issues at GitHub to see if this problem has already been documented.

 - Open an issue on the SHTOOLS project at GitHub.
 Please include the entire output generated by the Makefile, along with information on the operating system and compilers that you are using.

 If you are having problems linking an already compiled SHTOOLS library to your code, see the "linking problems" below.
 If you are instead receiving compilation errors in your code, only contact us after you have thoroughly debugged your program.
 If you are receiving non fatal warnings, please let us know so that we can clean up the relevant code.

 Linking your program to the SHTOOLS and LAPACK libraries might result in an error similar to the following: